 She jerked her head back and slapped her palm on her forehead, letting out a guttural sound.

-"Oh, look, the red dot's coming back," he commented with a grin, tracing his finger along her umber-tanned skin.
+"Oh look, the red dot's coming back."
+He grinned, tracing his finger along her umber skin.
 "Katara, it was your idea for us to pose as boyfriend and girlfriend."

 "Yeah—" she leaned back, allowing Zuko's hand to drop from her face "—to cut down on the ass-grabbing moments, not for the entire world to think that our 'union' will bridge the gap between our nations."
-She threw her hands up in the air in total exasperation.
+She threw her hands up.
 "That woman's going to tell everyone she sees!"

-"You're the one who hissed out my name," he said, pointing an accusing finger at Katara's nose, making her go cross-eyed.
-"She would have never known!"
+"You're the one who hissed out my name."
+He pointed a finger at Katara's nose, making her go cross-eyed.
+"She would have never known otherwise."